vcsjones/vcsjones.dev/_posts/2017-02-17-the-pains-of-deploying-https-certificates.md

 We needed to coordinate days in advance with them, discuss the operations, and they actually counted the hours of work against our support contract.

-If this sounds rediculous - I agree.
+If this sounds ridiculous - I agree.
 But, it was the requirement.
 The 3rd party insisted on doing it - and talking with others they were frustrated by the same requirements.
 The certificate still needed to be issued by a CA - that is they would not pin against a self-signed certificate, etc. Also, this party had a